Sortarr Setup v0.9.0

-Step 1 Media info source Action needed Choose your media info source
+Step 1 Media info source Needs setup Choose your media info source

 Start by choosing what Sortarr should use for media info.
 The setup will focus on that path first, and you can add other providers later if you need them.